pspete/psPAS/README.md

 ## psPAS Functions

-The commands that are accessible in psPAS are described in this section, along with any possible version requirements.
+This section lists the commands available in psPAS as well as any relevant version requirements.

-Which particular psPAS commands and parameters available for use depends on your version of CyberArk.
+Depending on your version of CyberArk, different psPAS commands and parameters are available.

-Your specific CyberArk version should be compatible and be able to be used with the most recent psPAS version.
+The most recent psPAS version should work with your particular CyberArk version and be able to be used with it.

-The documentation for the command may include more explicit information on the version requirements for certain parameters.
+The version requirements for certain parameters are described in greater detail in the command's documentation.

-The module will attempt to confirm that your version of CyberArk meets the minimum version requirement of any psPAS command being run,
+The module will take steps to verify that your version of CyberArk meets any psPAS command's minimum version requirement.

-and may prevent operations from being executed if version requirement thresholds are not satisfied.
+If version requirement criteria are not met, operations may be prevented.

-Check the output of `Get-Help` for the `psPAS` functions for further details of available parameters and version requirements.
+To learn more about the parameters that may be used and the required version, consult the output of the 'Get-Help' command for the 'psPAS' functions.

 Click the below dropdown to view the current list of psPAS functions and their minimum version requirements:
 <details>